3.2. Basic Line Plots

 3.2.1.
 Basic Plotting Notes

-The Plot Tool is easy to use, however, using commands and functions allows for easier reproduction of plots and more automation.
+The Plot Tool is easy to use; however, using commands and functions allows for easier reproduction of plots and more automation.
 Use the plot(x, y) function to plot vector y against vector x.
-The number of elements in x and y must be the same.
-If only a single vector is passed to plot, then the index values of the vector are used for the x–axis.
+If only a single vector is passed to plot, then the index values of the vector are used for the \(x\) axis.

-Use an additional argument to the plot function specifying a color code to change the color of the data curve.
-The following command will plot y versus x in magenta.
+Use an additional argument to the plot function to change the color of the data curve.
+The following command makes a magenta plot of the \((x, y)\) values in row vectors x and y.

 >> plot(x, y, 'm')